IBM-MIL/BluePic/README.md

 <p align="center">Figure 6: Application Overview.</p>

 ### 4. Connect BluePic to your Bluemix Account
 The app has to be configured with certain credentials from each of the three Bluemix services.
+Clone the BluePic repo and open the **BluePic.xcworkspace** to get started.
 The file `keys.plist` located in the `Configuration` directory of the BluePic Xcode project must be updated accordingly.

 <p align="center">
 <img src="img/keys.PNG"  alt="Drawing" width=500 border=0 /></p>